-The Ed Palermo Big Band brings together two fave 1960s American Pop/Rock Superheroes for The Adventures of Zodd Zundgren,
+The Ed Palermo Big Band brings together two fave 1960s American Pop/Rock Superheroes for The Adventures of Zodd Zundgren, a Dizzying and Ingenious Reinvention of Music by Frank Zappa and Todd Rundgren

 Ed Palermo may have gained an international following with his ingenious orchestral arrangements of Frank Zappa tunes, but he's hardly a one-trick pony.
 Earlier in the year, the saxophonist released an uproarious double album The Great Un-American Songbook Volumes 1 & 2, a project celebrating an expansive roster of songs by successive waves of British invaders, from the Beatles, Rolling Stones and Jeff Beck to King Crimson, Traffic, and Jethro Tull.